What is Benchmark Math? Unlocking Math Mastery Through Strategic Comparison

 2. Multiplication and Division: Making Sense of Larger Numbers

 Benchmark math simplifies multiplication and division problems involving larger numbers.
 Imagine calculating 28 x 4.
-A student might use the benchmark 30, recognizing that 30 x 4 is 120.
+And a student might use the benchmark 30, recognizing that 30 x 4 is 120.
 Then, they can adjust for the difference (2 x 4 = 8), resulting in the correct answer of 112.
 Similarly, in division, benchmarks aid in estimation.
 When dividing 175 by 5, a student might use the benchmark 150 (easily divisible by 5) and then adjust for the remainder.

 3. Fractions and Decimals: Visualizing and Comparing